hnariman/pinocchio-init/README.md

 # pinocchio-init

-`pinocchio-init` is a command-line tool to bootstrap a new Solana program using Pinocchio.
+`pinocchio-init` is a CLI tool for initializing new Solana programs using Pinocchio.

 ## Templates